Classical American Homes Preservation Trust

 Learn about the work and research being done to drive the Trust's educational mission forward.

-Author: Grant Quertermous, CAHPT Curator & Director of Collections “There’s no place like home,” Richard H. Jenrette wrote in his Adventures With Old Houses, “the…
+Author: Grant Quertermous, Curator and Director of Collections “There’s no place like home,” Richard H. Jenrette wrote in his book, Adventures With Old Houses, “the…

 Preserving Millford’s Stable Roof